National Exploitation Response Unit

 The government has provided the NWG with £1.24 million to develop the taskforce and deliver it’s objectives over the next three years.
 This funding has allowed the NWG to recruit a team of specialists to help support professionals tackling CSE.

-The taskforce has been named the CSE Response Unit and was formally launched in September 2016, the unit is responsible for:
+The taskforce has been named the Exploitation Response Unit and was formally launched in September 2016, the unit is responsible for:

 - Providing support and guidance to practitioners at an operational level.

-- Assisting local authorities, police forces, local safeguarding boards and other organisations with strategic planning and responses to CSE.
+- Assisting local authorities, police forces, local safeguarding boards and other organisations with strategic planning and responses to CE.

-- Supporting professionals via a resources library, containing a wide range of tools aimed at addressing CSE.
+- Supporting professionals via a resources library, containing a wide range of tools aimed at addressing CE.

-- Developing a register of skills and knowledge consisting of practitioners and agencies who can be deployed to assist professionals and agencies in tackling CSE.
+- Developing a register of skills and knowledge consisting of practitioners and agencies who can be deployed to assist professionals and agencies in tackling CE.

 - Helping agencies to ‘operationalise’ recommendations from reviews, inspections and operations.

-The CSE Response Unit operates on a voluntary basis and works with professionals and agencies following a request for assistance – there is no mandatory requirement to work with the unit, maintaining the ethos of the NWG to work in collaboration with partners.
+The NWG Exploitation Response Unit operates on a voluntary basis and works with professionals and agencies following a request for assistance – there is no mandatory requirement to work with the unit, maintaining the ethos of the NWG to work in collaboration with partners.

 This is an opportunity for practitioners to further their knowledge in different areas of Child Sexual Exploitation.
 Discount is offered to NWG Gold Members on all NWG training events and a certificate is awarded on completion.
 See training events below: